jenskeiner/lintr/docs/project_plan.md

 5. When testing error handling in CLI applications:
    - Write test cases for each error condition separately
    - Use `pytest.raises()` to test for expected exceptions like `SystemExit`
-   - Test all possible configuration sources (e.g., for GitHub tokens: config file, GITHUB_TOKEN, REPOLINT_GITHUB_TOKEN)
+   - Test all possible configuration sources (e.g., for GitHub tokens: config file, GITHUB_TOKEN, LINTR_GITHUB_TOKEN)
    - Clean up environment variables in tests to ensure test isolation

 ### Testing Coverage Gaps